CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening: Conclusion

 \section{Conclusion}

-We propose SALAD-Pan, a sensor-agnostic latent diffusion framework for efficient pansharpening.
-We train a band-wise single-channel VAE to perform diffusion in a compact latent space, significantly reducing computational cost compared to prior pixel-space diffusion methods and naturally adapting to arbitrary spectral band configurations across sensors through its band-wise design.
-We further introduce a disentangled spatial-spectral conditioning mechanism with bidirectional interaction, where PAN, LRMS, and sensor-aware text prompts jointly guide diffusion, along with a lightweight Region-based Cross-Band Attention module that enhances cross-modal fusion and spectral consistency.
-Extensive experiments on GaoFen-2, QuickBird, and WorldView-3 datasets demonstrate consistent state-of-the-art performance with 2–3$\times$ faster inference and strong zero-shot cross-sensor generalization, highlighting latent diffusion as a deployable solution for pansharpening.
+We have presented \textit{CC-Pan}, a cross-sensor latent diffusion framework for efficient pansharpening.
+At its core, a band-wise single-channel VAE maps each spectral band independently into a compact latent space, substantially reducing computational cost relative to pixel-space diffusion and eliminating the need for sensor-specific retraining by naturally accommodating arbitrary band configurations.
+Building on this foundation, a disentangled spatial-spectral conditioning mechanism with bidirectional branch interaction enables PAN, LRMS, and sensor-aware text prompts to jointly and adaptively guide the denoising process.
+A lightweight Region-based Cross-Band Attention (RCBA) module further restores inter-band spectral coherence that band-wise processing inherently weakens, improving overall fusion quality.
+Extensive experiments across GaoFen-2, QuickBird, and WorldView-3 validate consistent state-of-the-art performance, a $2$--$3\times$ inference speedup over pixel-space diffusion baselines, and robust cross-sensor generalization to the held-out WorldView-2 sensor.
+These results establish latent diffusion with band-wise processing as a principled, efficient, and practically deployable paradigm for multi-sensor pansharpening.